 A real estate private equity refers to firms that raise capital from private investors and pools it to purchase, develop, operate, improve, and sell publicly and privately traded commercial real estate assets.
 Hence, this generates great return for their investors.
 In other words, a real estate private equity is a partnership established to raise equity for ongoing real estate investment.

-A sponsor or a general prartner (GP) creates the fund.
+A sponsor or a general partner (GP) creates the fund.
 The sponsor then asks investors or limited partners to invest equity in the partnership.
-These equity conttribuition alongwith some form of debt rom banks and other lenders, is then invested in real estate acquisition.
+This equity contribution alongwith some form of debt from banks and other lenders is then invested in real estate acquisition.

 Using an active management strategy, a CRE private equity funds diversifies the approach to property ownership.
 The sponsors or GPs invest in a variety of property types in various locations, new properties to refurbishing of existing or distressed properties.